A Guide To Hawaii’s Best Beach With Sand In All Colors Of The Spectrum

 2. Red Sand Beach – Maui

 So far.
 We’ve visited white, black, salt and pepper, and even green sand beaches.
 But red?
 This you have to see!
 Officially known as Kaihalulu Beach, you don’t have to be Einstein to understand why this gem is better known as “Red Sand Beach”.
-Yet another unmissable stop along the famous Hana Highway – one of the best scenic drives in Hawaii – the sheltered beach is guarded by sharp pinnacles rising out of the shallow waters just a few meters offshore, which create a small zone that is safe for swimming.
+Yet another unmissable stop along the famous Hana Highway – one of the best scenic drives in Hawaii – the sheltered beach is guarded by sharp pinnacles rising out of the shallow waters just a few meters offshore, creating a small zone safe for swimming.
 The Red Sand Beach is also a great place for a picnic lunch or simply stretching your legs before heading back to the scenic road.

 Kaihalulu Red Sand Beach - road to Hana - Maui Hawaii